alphagov/router/triemux/README.md

     mux := triemux.NewMux()

-    goog := httputil.NewSingleHostReverseProxy(url.Parse("http://google.com"))
+    com := httputil.NewSingleHostReverseProxy(url.Parse("https://example.com"))
-    aapl := httputil.NewSingleHostReverseProxy(url.Parse("http://apple.com"))
+    org := httputil.NewSingleHostReverseProxy(url.Parse("https://example.org"))

-    // register a prefix route pointing to the Google backend (all requests to
+    // Register a prefix route pointing to the "com" backend (all requests to
-    // "/google<anything>" will go to this backend) mux.Handle("/google", true, goog)
+    // "/com<anything>" will go to this backend). mux.Handle("/com", true, com)

-    // register an exact (non-prefix) route pointing to the Apple backend mux.Handle("/apple", false, aapl)
+    // Register an exact (non-prefix) route pointing to the "org" backend. mux.Handle("/org", false, org)

     ...

-    http.ListenAndServe(":8080", mux)

-License
+    srv := &http.Server{
+            Addr:         ":8080",
+            Handler:      mux,
+            ReadTimeout:  60 * time.Second(),
+            WriteTimeout: 60 * time.Second(),
+    }
+    srv.ListenAndServe()

+Licence
 -------

-`triemux` is released under the MIT license, a copy of which can be found in `LICENSE`.
+`triemux` is released under the MIT licence, a copy of which can be found in `LICENCE`.